Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Monte Carlo performance with CGMY jumps

 \subsection{Constant volatility}

-We start by considering simulated data from the model \eqref{eq:MnMdlX0} and \eqref{eq:MnMdlX}, where the coefficient processes $\sigma$, $b$, and $\chi$ are constants, and $\{J_t\}_{t\geq{}0}$ is a CGMY process, independent of the Brownian motion $\{W_{t}\}_{t\geq{}0}$, with L\'evy measure having a $q$-function, in the notation of \eqref{eq:levyden}, of the form:
+We start by considering simulated data from the model \eqref{eq:MnMdlX0} and \eqref{eq:MnMdlX}, where the coefficient processes $\sigma$, $b$, and $\chi$ are constants, {$\delta_0=\delta_1\equiv 0$ (no bounded variation components)}, and $\{J_t\}_{t\geq{}0}$ is a CGMY process, independent of the Brownian motion $\{W_{t}\}_{t\geq{}0}$, with L\'evy measure having a $q$-function, in the notation of \eqref{eq:levyden}, of the form:

 and $C_{+}=C_{-}=C$.
 Thus, the conditions of Assumption \ref{assump:Funtq} are satisfied with $\alpha_{+}=-M$ and $\alpha_{-}=G$.
 For simplicity we take $b=0$ and $\chi=1$, and adopt the parameter setting